Perirectal abscess

 A person should see a doctor if an anorectal abscess is suspected.
 Treatment is needed to prevent worsening of the infection and serious illness.

-How can you care for a perirectal abscess?
+How can you care for your child who has a perirectal abscess?

-• Sit in a few inches of warm water (sitz bath) 3 times a day and after bowel movements.
+• Have your child sit in a few inches of warm water (sitz bath) 3 times a day and after bowel movements.
 The warm water helps with pain and itching.

-• Avoid scented and colored toilet paper, which may irritate the anal area.
+• Have your child avoid scented and colored toilet paper, which may irritate the anal area.

-• Clean the area gently with wet cotton balls, a warm washcloth, baby wipes, or wipes such as Preparation H or Tucks.
+• Help your child clean the area gently with wet cotton balls, a warm washcloth, or baby wipes.

 Perirectal abscess in children: When to call